 If you are lucky and have a choice, and you are prone to heavy winds, then we would advise positioning the polytunnel where it will have the most protection, ie next to a wall, hedge, tree-line, etc. If this isn't possible it is advisable to position the length of the polytunnel into the prevailing wind.
 From a growing perspective it is generally accepted that a North to South orientation will generate slightly lower temperatures than East to West where the sun tracks across the long side of the polytunnel.

 Make no mistake constructing a polytunnel is not a little project to amuse you over an idle Sunday afternoon.
 A 12ft x 25ft can be constructed in a day by knowledgeable constructors but it would be prudent to pencil in two days for a "virgin" constructor.
 The flip side is that if you can put together a piece of flat-pack furniture, you should have no real trouble with a polytunnel.

-In 2013 First Tunnels sold over 3000 polytunnels.
+Each year First Tunnels sells over 3000 polytunnels.
 Each of those customers erected their own polytunnel without any difficulty, thanks to the comprehensive and detailed instructions that we have produced with our dedicated team of constructors click to view.